 It is important to note that Leesa is a nice option for medium and petite sleepers that favor their back/stomach, but it wouldn’t be our first pick if you were 300 lb.
 I know we touched on this above, but be mindful that almost everything with a mattress is all relative.

 Yes here as well, although, we prefer the new Leesa mattress to the older one for side sleepers.
 It offers a good amount of pressure relief, particularly for you hips and shoulders.
+Now, if the bed feels a hair too firm initially, remember, that it will soften up quite a bit for you, so don’t jump ship right away.

 Combination sleepers typically want a neutral, responsive bed that’s anywhere from a medium-soft to medium-firm on the soft/firm spectrum.
 That’s Leesa.
 This is a really nice bed for anyone that tosses and turns throughout the night.